CONSTITUTION

 2. a resolution has been adopted by the affirmative vote at least four (4) Council members calling for the removal of the member from office and stating the reasons; and

-3. the member of Council has been given notice at least 14 days in advance that a resolution calling for their removal from office will be considered at the annual or special general meeting.
+3. the member of Council has been given notice at least fifteen (15) days in advance that a resolution calling for their removal from office will be considered at the Annual or Special General Meeting.

 BYLAW #8: PUBLICATIONS OF THE SSD